davide-maestroni/jroutine/README.md

 * ***Minor Version***: the minor version number will update when backward compatibility is broken.
 All the dependent artifact minor versions will be updated as well.
 * ***Revision Number***: the revision number will update when non-breaking changes are made (typically bug fixing).
 The dependent artifacts will not be impacted.

-In terms of backward compatibility, it is hence safe to depend on a specific major and minor version, ignoring the revision number (like, for instance: *4.2.+*).
+In terms of backward compatibility, it is hence safe, even if not advisable, to depend on a specific major and minor version, ignoring the revision number (like, for instance: *4.2.+*).

 ## Further development